Microsoft PlayReady

 CANAL+, both in France and Poland were notified of the research.
 CANAL+ France stated that it analyzed the videos, understands the issues and will work on it (Aug 18, 2022).

-It is not clear whether the company has a full understanding of the issues affecting their platform (MS PlayReady, STBs, CDN, license server and user's security) as the company hasn't asked for access to the research material (offered for free and completely unconditionally), nor provided an e-mail address along PGP key where it could be sent (see last message sent to CANAL+ CSO).
+It is not clear whether the company has a full understanding of the issues affecting their platform (MS PlayReady, STBs, CDN, license server and user's security) as the company hasn't asked for access to the research material (offered for free and completely unconditionally), nor provided an e-mail address along PGP key where it could be sent (see last message sent to CANAL+ CSO and the paragraph below about CANAL+ buying pirates' mechanisms in that context).

 Per information received from Microsoft (Nov 18, 2022), the STB manufacturer commited to mitigate the incident.